0xwaya/bufficorn.bootcamp/README.md

- ## ETHDenver Bootcamp 2022
+ ## Created for EthDenver Bootcamp by encode.club Oct.2022  8 weeks cohort
+ ## Coded by @cavetorch / Discord @wayaman#6613

 ## TEAM 15 member

-> We are here to learn and network with likeminded individuals.
+> We are likeminded individuals brought together by web3
 >
-> I believe in Web3 technology for the long run.
-If you are looking for a team, well here is a safe space to colaborate.
+> Web3 will remove the financial power from the State to empower humanity.
+>